valdineimoraes/ObservatorioSocialdeGuarapuava/README.md

 - rails db: create (create the database in BD Postgres)

 Then run the migrations to make the tables in the database:
-- rails db: migrate
+- rails db: migrate db:seed db:populate

-After that run the seeders to make the popular tables in the database:
-- rails db: seed
+Para acessar o sistema
+email: teste@teste.com
+senha: 123456